 UNB first submitted to STARS in 2017 for the Fredericton campus and received a Silver rating.
 UNB submitted to STARS again and received another Silver rating for the Fredericton campus in 2020 and a Silver rating for the Saint John campus in 2021.
 Review the STARS Report Archive to see UNB's previous STARS reports.

-The UNB Sustainability team is currently working on a combined Fredericton and Saint John campus submission to STARS.
+In 2025, the UNB Sustainability team completed a combined Fredericton and Saint John campus submission to STARS and received a Silver rating.
 The STARS rating that UNB receives gives recognition of our sustainability efforts, representing, not replacing, the goal of becoming a sustainable institution.

 Leadership in Energy and Environmental Design (LEED) is an industry building rating system that is recognized as the international mark of excellence for green buildings in over 132 countries.

-The Hans W. Klohn Commons building (opened in September 2011) on the University of New Brunswick Saint John campus has achieved LEED gold certification.
-The design and construction of the Commons has resulted in a number of environmental efficiencies and cost savings to the university, which ultimately led to the gold certification.
-These include:
+The Hans W. Klohn Commons Library (opened in 2011) on the UNB Saint John campus and the Kinesiology Building (opened in 2018) on the UNB Fredeicton campus have achieved LEED Gold certification.
+The design and construction of these buildings has resulted in a number of environmental efficiencies and cost savings to the university.